Wegovy: Higher Doses May Boost Weight Loss With GLP-1s

 • Adults with a BMI of 30 or higher

-• Adults with a BMI of 27 or higher plus at least one weight-related condition like type 2 diabetes or hypertension
+• Adults with a BMI of 27 or higher plus at least one weight-related comorbidity such as type 2 diabetes, hypertension, or obstructive sleep apnea

-• Patients who have plateaued on lower doses despite adherence
+• Patients who have reached a plateau on lower doses despite consistent adherence and lifestyle changes

 Who Should Be Cautious